alexandroshider/Archimedean-solids/README.md

+# The 13 Archimedean Solids codes in POV-Ray
+## Closed

 In this repository I share how to make the 13 arquimedean solids using the POV-Ray language.
 I also added a picture with each code so you can see the picture before download the code.